 Portfolio Review

-Credit selection in the wireless communications segment added value.
-Asurion, the leading provider of mobile protection services, was a notable contributor within the portfolio's loan asset class.
-We believe that Asurion's dominant market position, solid credit profile, near-term revenue projections (partly due to the recent extension of its contract with Verizon through the end of 2027), and an attractive coupon support our high conviction in the company.
+The portfolio's allocation to bank loans aided relative performance.
+Loans outperformed all other fixed income asset classes in 2024.
+Returns were driven by historically high coupons, even as the Fed began its much-anticipated easing cycle.
+Within the loan asset class, Asurion, the leading provider of mobile protection services, was a notable contributor.
+We believe that Asurion's dominant market position, solid credit profile, near-term revenue visibility - in part due to the extension of its contract with Verizon through the end of 2027 - and an attractive coupon support our high conviction.

 Outlook